tangthinker/DFES/Readme.md

     go run cmd/data-server/main.go -port 8002 -server-name "data-node-2"
     go run cmd/data-server/main.go -port 8003 -server-name "data-node-3"
     ```
-5. Test your server, we give the example in cmd/test-*, have fun.
+5. Test your server, you can use the given example in cmd/test-*, have fun.

 Structure
 ---------